Oil prices jump, shares sink as Russia edges toward Ukraine

 Russian President Vladimir Putin received no support from members of the U.N.
 Security Council at an emergency meeting Monday night for his actions to bring separatists in eastern Ukraine under Moscow's control.

-U.S. futures were sharply lower, with the contract for the S&P 500 down 1% and the future for the Dow industrials 0.9% lower.
+U.S. futures were lower, with the contract for the S&P 500 down 0.1% and the future for the Dow industrials 0.2% lower.

-So far, the biggest losses have been in Russia, where the MOEX index was down 5.4% early Tuesday after losing nearly 11% on Monday.
+So far, the biggest losses have been in Russia, where the MOEX index was down 3.5% Tuesday after losing nearly 11% on Monday.

 The ruble was 2.5% lower.